 - 1. Field Test Policy - a.
-Must be taken every semester in each enrolled activities class - b.
-Must be administered by the student's activities class instructor during the scheduled class time - c.
-Automatic failure for cheating on Field Test or assisting another to cheat - 2.
+Must be taken every semester in each enrolled activities class. - b.
+Must be administered by the student's activities class instructor during the scheduled class time. - c.
+Automatic failure for cheating on Field Test or assisting another to cheat. - 2.
+This course may only be taken twice for credit.
+If taken more than twice, this course will not count toward ORU/HPE activity requirements for graduation. - 3.
 Class Attendance - a.
-Student is expected to attend and participate in all class activities unless administratively excused.
+Student is expected to attend and participate in all Graduate Health Fitness class activities unless administratively excused.
 Only administrative excuses on the proper form are accepted.
 Excessive absences can reduce a student's grade or deny credit for the course.
 Illness and injuries are not considered excused absences.

-Letter Grade Reduced

-Unexcused Absences From Final Grade
+Unexcused Absences Letter Grade Reduced From Final Grade

-1-4 0
+1 0

-5 1
+2 1

-6 2
+3 2

-7 3
+4 3

-8 Fail the Course

-b.
+5 Failed this course

 Every two tardies are considered an unexcused absence.
 Arriving late to class causes disruption and demonstrates a lack of respect for the instructor and the university.